 Because of the general level of resource integrity and the typical property subtypes displayed as well as the local tie of Keosauqua to the park, the resources within the Lacey-Keosauqua State Park District gain significance at the local level.
-As noted in the descriptive statement, buildings, objects, and structures generally retain integrity of setting, location, overall design, material, feeling, association, and workmanship.
-And, except for some general deterioration, all but the gatehouse and portals (LAC1-2), signs (LAC6, LAC16d-16e), custodian's dwelling (LAC10),and pumphouse (LAC21) display a high integrity of design.
-The CCC erected a limited number of gatehouses in Iowa.
-Other examples occur at Ledges and Dolliver state parks.
-The one at Ledges has undergone modification through the addition of a porch.
-The example at Dolliver retains more of its architectural features but has suffered deterioration like the one at Lacey-Keosauqua.
-Gates are frequently absent from portals.
+As noted in the descriptive statement, buildings, objects, and structures generally retain integrity of setting, location, overall design, material, association, and workmanship.
+And, except for some general deterioration, all but the gatehouse and portals (LAC1-2), signs (LAC6, LAC16d-16e), custodian's dwelling (LAC pumphouse (LAC21) display a high integrity of design. erected a limited number of gatehouses in Iowa.
+Other (LAC10), The CCC Other examples occur at Ledges and Dolliver state parks.
+The one at Ledges has undergone modification through the addition of a porch. example at Dolliver retains more of its architectural features but has suffered deterioration like the one at Lacey-Keosauqua. are frequently absent from portals.
 Thus, the absence of some less central elements and the gates is acceptable.
 A fragile resource, few signs remain, and none are completely intact.
 For many, such as the example at Backbone, the sign itself has been replaced.
 Here, the timbers represent close replacements.
-Then, if a reasonable portion of the sign survives and the replaced elements harmonize with the original, then the sign is eligible.
-Many of custodian's dwellings have undergone alteration the through interior modification.
-They were often additions or small dwellings, and their spaces required modification for current use.
+Then, if a reasonable portion of the sign survives and the replaced elements harmonize with the original, then the sign is eligible. the custodian's dwellings have undergone alteration additions or interior modification.
+They were often dwellings, and their spaces required modification for current use.
 Thus, those which retain their outward integrity and many of the interior spaces remain eligible.
 Few pumphouse survive, and they are either rectangular, utilitarian buildings such as the one at